MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/copilot-overview.md

 ### Record summarization

 Record summarization gives you a quick summary of your opportunity and lead records.
 Copilot generates the summary from predefined fields.
-An admin can change the fields that Copilot uses to generate the summary.
-Your entire sales team should agree on the top 10 fields that are most relevant for your business.
+Your administrator can change the fields that Copilot uses to generate the summary.
+Ensure that your entire sales team agrees on the top 10 fields that are most relevant for your business.

 Learn more: